zhangynnancy/zhangynnancy.github.io/_pages/about.md

 My research interests mainly lie in machine learning and recommendation systems.

+# Services
+* Reviewer of IJCAI 2021 The 1st AI for Cognitive and Physical Frailty Workshop, 2021.
+* External Reviewer of ACM SIGKDD Conference on Knowledge Discovery and Data Mining, 2021.

 # Honors and Awards
 * Alibaba JRI@NTU Research Scholarship.
 2019-2023.
 * Dean Scholarship of Taishan College, Shandong University (RMB &yen; 10,000).
 2019.